 Arkansas Medical Society Alliance / Ilse F. Oates Scholarship

 The Arkansas Medical Society Alliance offers a scholarship designed to assist senior medical students who have exhibited excellent clinical capabilities and have good academic standing and high moral character.
 The scholarship is named after Ilse F. Oates, who was married to Dr. Charles Oates, a professor at the School of Medicine.
 Mrs. Oates, having no children of her own, began adopting medical students and providing them with spending money and small loans in 1919, long before any student financial aid programs were available.
 In 1928, she organized a loan fund for students through the Arkansas Medical Society Woman’s Auxiliary (now named Alliance) of which she was a charter member.
-The Arkansas Medical Society Alliance converted this loan fund to the present scholarship fund in 1990 The inaugural recipients of the scholarship were: James Barnes, Lou Ann Maes, and Sherilyn Webb.
+The Arkansas Medical Society Alliance converted this loan fund to the present scholarship fund in 1990.
 In 2009, the Alliance established an endowed scholarship fund at UAMS and future recipients are funded from the endowed scholarship.

 Pulaski County Carolyn Clayton Scholarship

 This scholarship is presented to a deserving incoming freshman from Pulaski County who displays devotion to the field of medicine through volunteer work and passion for public health.
 The Scholarship is presented to honor Carolyn Clayton’s lifelong dedication to public health and leadership to the Pulaski County Medical Society.
-The inaugural award was presented in 2013 to Zechariah Rhodes of Little Rock.
+The inaugural award was presented in 2013.